 A maximum of up to nine (9) semester hours of graduate credit from another accredited institution may be accepted toward a graduate degree at Lincoln University (with one exception, see paragraph two below), provided that each course offered for credit (1) was earned at an institution whose graduate work is approved by the University; (2) is at least a grade of "B" or above; (3) is adaptable to the graduate program which the applicant wishes to pursue at Lincoln University; and (4) falls within the five-year limitation for the completion of the degree program.
 The student must initiate and complete a "Request for Graduate Transfer Credit" form for each course he/she wishes to transfer.
-The form must be approved by the graduate advisor, department head and Graduate Dean.
+The form must be approved by the graduate advisor, department head and Graduate Dean and may be obtained from the Office of Graduate Studies, website or graduate advisor.
 Required courses that were taken at another institution need not be repeated if completed within the five-year limit.
 Transfer work is not used to compute grade point average.